A flexible small-space studio designed for easy moves

 Don’t let limited floor space restrict you.
 With some clever planning and the help of multifunctional furniture, your new home can be both cozy and feel bigger than its size.

 When moving in and out of small spaces, flexible furniture is key.
 Like the simple genius of a stackable bed with spacious mattresses.
 When you need maximal floor space, it’s a comfy sofa corner.
 When you want to spread eagle through the night, transform it to a spacious double bed in seconds.

 Make your wardrobe part of your home

 You love your clothes, so why not put them on display?
-A clothes rack enables you to both store and organise them – and parade your latest finds.
+A clothes rack enables you to both store and organize them – and parade your latest finds.
 Since it’s easy to move, it can also work as a room divider when you need to.

 Stack your storage in style

 Often the simpler an idea is, the better it works.
 When they’re not used as moving crates, these apple boxes can be stacked and shaped as you like.
 Super simple, super affordable and super mobile.
 And they happen to look super, too.